irahulcse/A-Complete-Guide-To-Flutter/README.md

 All the Mini Apps coded in Dart Language and live working project hosted on GitHub using the Flutter Mobile Developement UI Tool Kit.
 Working project can be found on the given below  links.

-**Vision and Mission:** I am trying to create one of the biggest repo, related to Flutter with working application using Flutter Web.
-I will also post Important Link and Channels, to learn quickly with working procedure.
-All Tutorials plus additional snippets and shorter posts can be found on the [repo](https://github.com/Solido/awesome-flutter).
+**Vision and Mission:** To make learning easier for the students for Flutter related development.
+For other technology(like Docker, Django etc.), other tutorials plus additional snippets and shorter posts can be found on the [repo](https://github.com/Solido/awesome-flutter).
 ### Show some love :heart: and star the repo to support the project

 If you had like the project pls consider giving the star :star: icon on the top right corner of the Project .